mel-w-w/CKY-parsing/README.md

 # CKY-parsing

+This project was completed for the course Natural Language Processing in Columbia University.

 Project goals:
 - implement the CKY (Cocke–Younger–Kasami) algorithm for CFG (Context Free Grammar) and PCFG (Probabilistic CFG) parsing.
 - retrieve parse trees from a parse chart to practice working with tree data structures